 You know when you’re at the point where the idea of going grocery shopping seems like a bit of a luxury, and instead, you’re just trying to get by and eat when you don’t have any money?
+Or maybe you’re just stuck for some ideas of budget friendly things to eat.

 Most of us have been there at some point.
 Whether we’ve had a bunch of bills that needed to be paid, or we’re trying to be super frugal while working towards our financial goal, or things are just tight and there’s no wiggle room in the budget, at some point we feel the pinch and know that we have to get creative.